Lightning-AI/pytorch-lightning/docs/source-pytorch/cli/lightning_cli_advanced_3.rst

 .. note::

     Serialized config files (e.g. ``--print_config`` or :class:`~pytorch_lightning.cli.SaveConfigCallback`) always have
-    the full ``class_path``, even when class name shorthand notation is used in command line or in input config files.
+    the full ``class_path``, even when class name shorthand notation is used in the command line or in input config files.

 Multiple models and/or datasets